Jimdo/typings-for-css-modules-plugin/README.md

 ## Known issues

-As the Plugin hooks into the compilation process of webpack the intial build may yield `ts-lint` errors.
+ - As the Plugin hooks into the compilation process of webpack the intial build may yield `ts-lint` errors.
 A simple restart of your webpack service will fix this problem!
+ - As the Plugin writes files to disk and webpack gets notified of changes it immediatelly rebuilds, as no `real` changes will be detected however this should be much of an issue.
+To prevent this from happening you can **exclude** the **CSS Module Typingfiles** from Webpack.